ykim68ncstate/ST554-homwork_Yujin-Kim/README.md

   - (b) Implement required method for data generation, slope estimation, and simulation
   - (c) Run simulations, visualize the ampling distribution, and estimate probabilities

+### HomeWork 7
+* This homework applies multiple linear regression and logistic regression to the wine quality dataset.
+Alcohol is predicted using regression models, and wine type (red or white) is classified using logistic regression.
+Models are evaluated using cross-validation and test set performance (RMSE, MAE, log-loss, and accuracy).
+  1. Read in and Combine Data
+  2. Split hte Data
+  3. Regression Task
+  4. Classification Task